michaelthorne/front-end-code-guide/README.md

 ```

 - Always use lowercase for HTML element names, attributes and attribute values
-- Only use double quotes around attribute values
+- Only use double quotes (`""` and not `''`) around attribute values
- - i.e. `""` and not `''`
-- Omit the `type` attribute for style sheets and scripts (unless you’re not using CSS or JavaScript)
- - HTML5 implies defaults of `text/css` and `text/javascript` in these contexts
+- Omit the `type` attribute for style sheets and scripts (unless you’re not using CSS or JavaScript).
+HTML5 implies defaults of `text/css` and `text/javascript` in these contexts

 <a name="html-document-type-definition"></a>
 ### 2.2 Document Type Definition (DTD):